-According to the Urban Institute’s “Millennial Homeownership” report, when baby boomers and Gen Xers were of present day millennial’s age, the home ownership rate of present day millennials is 8 percentage points lesser if comparison is made.
-This implies that buying homes for millennials is more difficult when compared to their elders.
-In the history of U.S.A millennials are the most educated generation.
-On the flipside student loan debt creates a hurdle in saving for down payments for them.
-The likelihood of a person to buy a home reduces due to a meagre 1% growth in his/her student loan debt according to The Urban Institute’s research.
-If we make the comparison of median amount of debt, the millennials hold $19,000 – the average debt that Gen Xers had at the same age as present day millennials $12,800 lesser.
-When a person spends more that 30% of his/her income on housing, that person is rent burdened.
-Numerous millennials are rent burdened as they rent for longer compared to their elders.
-Their housing expenses being higher don’t help either.
-This makes it another contributing factor behind difficulty for millennials to transition into home ownership.
-Delayed marriage is another possible causative factor behind decreasing the probability of home buying for the millennials.
-The present trend of remote work can be a silver lining.
-As it may push the need of transitioning into homeownership among the millennials.
-Down payment assistance can help them in home buying despite the higher prices of homes in suburban areas.
+According to the Urban Institute’s “Millennial Homeownership” report, when baby boomers and Gen Xers were of present day millennials’ age, millennials’ homeownership rate is 8 percentage points lower.
+This implies that buying homes is more difficult for an average millennial than it was for their elders.
+In the history of the U.S., millennials are the most educated generation thus far.
+On the flip side, student loan debt creates a hurdle in saving for down payments.
+The likelihood of a person to buy a home decreases with even a 1% growth in his/her student loan debt, according to the Urban Institute’s research.
+If we make the comparison of median amount of debt, an average millennial holds $19,000.
+The average debt that Gen Xers had at the same age was $12,800 less.
+When a person spends more than 30% of his/her income on housing, that person is rent burdened.
+Numerous millennials are rent burdened, as they rent for longer periods, compared to their elders.
+Higher housing expenses don’t help either.
+This makes renting another contributing factor to millennials’ difficulty in transitioning into homeownership.
+Delayed marriage is another possible causative factor behind their decreased probability of home buying.
+The present trend of remote work can be a silver lining, as it may push the need for transitioning into homeownership among millennials.
+Down payment assistance can help them with home buying, despite the higher prices of homes in suburban areas.